-One of the best ways to start treatment of plantar fasciitis is to desist from the activity that is causing the pain, be it running, jogging, cycling, climbing or aerobics.
 Footwear should be such that it gives more support even though it may be stiffer.
-Arch supports can also help to reduce the pain and it is said that stretching of the calf muscles also affords some relief.
+A few options could be inserting orthotics to provide arch support.
+The added arch support will help to reduce the pain and afford some relief.
 Icing the area for about a quarter of an hour every day can also help.
+For quick pain relief, over-the-counter ibuprofen or naproxen are effective options.
 Massage of the calf and Achilles heel can also reduce pain.
 Once the initial recovery is made, patients should consider a more aggressive form of treatment.
 This could include taping and deep tissue massage.

 Deep tissue massage loosens the muscle tissues, remove muscle toxins, and ensure proper circulation of blood and oxygen which had been affected by plantar fasciitis.
 Following the treatment, it is advisable to drink a lot of water to help remove the toxins from the body.
 Deep tissue massage is not recommended, however, if there are any open wounds on the plantar fascia or in nearby areas.
 It has to be avoided if surgery has taken place and if other conditions like osteoporosis exist.
 Persons who have a history of blood clots should also not undergo deep massage therapy as these blood clots can be displaced and get to areas where they cause greater problems.